-Before that, he worked with Praxis Design in Los Angeles on projects for the Getty Museum, Los Angeles Contemporary Exhibitions, the American Film Institute and the Art Center College of Design.
+Prior to Razorfish, Thomas worked with Praxis Design in Los Angeles on projects for the Getty Museum, Los Angeles Contemporary Exhibitions, the American Film Institute and the Art Center College of Design.

 Thomas holds a BFA in communications design from Fachhochschule München in Germany, an MFA in media design from the Art Center College of Design and a certificate from the Harvard Business School’s Business Perspectives for Design Leaders program.
-He has also contributed to publications like the Wall Street Journal and Forrester Research Reports, and his many awards include the New Media Invasion Gold Award, Cannes Silver Cyber Lion, Art Directors Club NY, The One Show, Webby, WebAwards and DesignInteract.
+He has contributed to such notable publications as the Wall Street Journal and Forrester Research Reports.
+His many awards include the New Media Invasion Gold Award, Cannes Silver Cyber Lion, Art Directors Club NY, The One Show, Webby, WebAwards and DesignInteract.

 What defines today’s best brands?
 Is it a perfectly executed, all-encompassing strategy?
 A beautifully designed logo accompanied by a clever tagline?
 A commercial viewed two million times on the web?